How it all began for me and how it’s going:

 Started a blog called HowToRuleOnline and then another one called LetsLearnToEarnOnline.
 Gave it my best, but could not make it work.

-For the next 3 years I tried affiliate marketing, SEO, CPA, building websites etc. But couldn’t make a dime.
+For the next 3 years, I tried affiliate marketing, SEO, CPA, building websites etc. But couldn’t make it work.

 Then we went on to form Blisstro Videos, an animation video company.